forcedotcom/SalesforceMobileSDK-iOS/readme.md

 __What's New in 1.3__

 **Cordova Library Updates**
-The Salesforce Hybrid SDK has updated its PhoneGap/Cordova support, to Cordova 1.8.1.
+The Salesforce Hybrid SDK has updated its PhoneGap/Cordova support to Cordova 1.8.1.
 All plugins and infrastructure have been updated to Cordova patterns.

 **Default SmartStore Encryption**
-Apps that do not implement a user-provided passcode will have their SmartStore data stores protected with a default encryption scheme.
+If an app does not implement user passcodes, its SmartStore data will be protected with a default encryption scheme.

-**Better Offline Support for Authentication in Native Apps** Native apps built using the Mobile SDK will be able to function offline, presuming the user has authenticated at some point.
-Once the device comes back online, the app should be able to resume communications with the user's existing credentials.
-The hybrid SDK already has this capability.
+**Better Offline Support for Authentication in Native Apps** Native apps can now function offline if the user has authenticated at some point.
+Once the device comes back online, the app will reconnect with the user's existing credentials.
+(Hybrid apps already have this capability.)

 __Version 1.2__